1999 NRL season: Season summary

 The 1999 National Rugby League season was historic for many reasons.
-The St. George Illawarra Dragons played their inaugural game after forming the League's first joint venture, losing 10-20 to the Parramatta Eels.
+The St. George Illawarra Dragons played their inaugural game after forming the League's first joint venture, losing 10–20 to the Parramatta Eels.
 That game was the second of a double header, which was the first event to be held at Sydney's Stadium Australia, the central venue for the Olympic Games the following year.
 That game attracted a rugby league world record of 104,583 spectators.

 During the season, the members of the Balmain Tigers and Western Suburbs Magpies voted to form another joint venture, to be named the Wests Tigers.
 After the conclusion of the season, the South Sydney Rabbitohs and North Sydney Bears were excluded from the premiership.
-The Bears would later form the game's third joint venture with the Manly-Warringah Sea Eagles, whilst South Sydney would fight a two-year legal battle for reinclusion.
+The Bears would later form the game's third joint venture with the Manly Warringah Sea Eagles to form the Northern Eagles which later collapsed with the licence being revoked to Manly Warringah, whilst South Sydney would fight a successful two-year legal battle for reinclusion.

 In August the NRL's CEO Neil Whittaker announced that he would resign at the end of the season.

 The defending premiers, Brisbane endured their worst ever start to a season, with just one win and a draw from their first ten games, however they would miraculously recover and record 11 wins in a row before hitting a few hurdles along the way, including a draw against Manly in round 24 and a loss against then-bogey team Parramatta at home in round 25.
 Their champion halfback and captain Allan Langer retired mid-season as a result.
 The Newcastle Knights also lost an iconic player when 1997 premiership captain Paul Harragon retired mid-season due to a chronic knee injury.
 The Melbourne Storm's premiership victory saw their captain Glenn Lazarus become the only player to ever win grand finals for three clubs.

 Cliff Lyons, making a comeback from retirement for the Manly-Warringah Sea Eagles, was the oldest player in the NRL in 1999.